SeamusMullan/CarrotLang/README.md

 Welcome to CarrotLang, a modern and intuitive programming language designed for clarity, simplicity, and power.
 CarrotLang brings together the best features of conventional programming while introducing innovative concepts to enhance developer experience.

+# Note: Not all these features are currently implemented and until this language has reaced that point, instruction to use and run code in CarrotLang will not be posted.

 ## Syntax Definitions

 ### 0. General Rules